 Have you ever just longed for an ordeal to be over?
 I certainly have, and I can relate to that “every day” thing.

 David was both incredibly tough, and incredibly vulnerable, at the same time.
 It seems to me that over the years he maintained his sensitivity, his, well, I guess his emotional intelligence.
 He chose the vulnerable path rather than becoming hardened.

 I think that’s part of what God loves about him – David stuck to his integrity, and when he failed in that, he was mostly quick to apologise.
 When he was slow to apologise, at least when he finally did say sorry he meant it.
-You know that when Saul died, David sang a lament?
+Do you know that when Saul died, David sang a lament?
 I think David truly loved him, so then, I imagine anguish and confusion in being attacked and pursued by someone he loved.
 He apologised to Saul for cutting the corner off his robe in the cave.

-Again and again David went to God as the master of his future.
-Not always with positive expectation – so I’m not sure that we could always call it trust in the sense that we normally understand trust.
+Again and again, David went to God as the master of his future.
+Not always with positive expectation – so I’m not sure that we could always call it “trust” in the sense that we normally understand trust.
 Sometimes it was that too.

 Psalm 57 – which is from David’s time in the cave, says, “Have mercy on me, O God, have mercy on me, for in you my soul takes refuge.”
 Sounds more like begging than like calm, patient trust… to me, at least.
 Then he says, “I take refuge in the shadow of your wings until the disaster has passed”.

 In your life, if you long for an answer to “How long, O LORD”, I sincerely hope you don’t have to wait 25 years.
 I think David kept his conversation with God real, intimate, vulnerable – even when David was angry with him, or puzzled, upset, confused – I think he just kept talking to him.
 Somehow he made it until the promised day.